Delhi Capitals sign Fraser-McGurk as Ngidi's replacement

 Fraser-McGurk, who also bowls some legspin, was listed as an allrounder at the last IPL auction.
 So far, though, he has only bowled four overs in professional cricket - and just the one in T20s.

-The 21-year-old right-handed batter, touted by Delhi Capitals head coach Ricky Ponting as a potential all-format star for Australia, made his international debut last month, playing two ODIs at home against West Indies.
+Touted by Delhi Capitals head coach Ricky Ponting as a potential all-format star for Australia, the 21-year-old Fraser-McGurk made his international debut last month, playing two ODIs at home against West Indies.

 He has played 37 T20s so far and strikes at 133.54.

+As for Ngidi, Delhi Capitals was his second team in a stop-start IPL career, which started with Chennai Super Kings in 2018.
+In 2022, he was acquired by Delhi Capitals at the auction.
+Overall, he has played 14 IPL games, picking up 25 wickets with an economy rate of 8.30.

-Ngidi being ruled out leaves Delhi with Anrich Nortje, Mukesh Kumar, Ishant Sharma, Khaleel Ahmed, Jhye Richardson and Rasikh Salam in the fast-bowling department, while Mitchell Marsh can throw down a few overs as well.
+Ngidi being ruled out leaves Delhi with Anrich Nortje, Mukesh Kumar, Ishant Sharma, Khaleel Ahmed, Jhye Richardson and Rasikh Salam in the fast-bowling department, while Mitchell Marsh is their fast-bowling allrounder.

+Earlier this week, England batter Harry Brook pulled out of IPL 2024 following the death of his grandmother in February.
+Delhi Capitals did not name a replacement for Brook.